softestraj/simple-priority-queue/README.md

 # simple-priority-queue
-This is a simple priority queue implementation for JavaScript.
+This is a simple priority queue implementation written in Javascript.
 This library is a stand-alone library and doesn't have any third-party dependencies.

 ## Initializing
-Create an object of type PriorityQueue by passing the type the Queue deal with.
-If you want the Queue to store Foo, then pass the type Foo.
+If you are using this library in Javascript jus create an object of type PriorityQueue.
+If its Typescript then create an object by mentioning the type of data the Queue is about to store.
+For Example: If you want the Queue to store Foo, then pass the type Foo.

+JavaScript - `priortityQueue = new PriorityQueue();`
-`let priortityQueue: PriorityQueue<Foo> = new PriorityQueue<Foo>();`
+TypeScript - `let priortityQueue: PriorityQueue<Foo> = new PriorityQueue<Foo>();`

 ## Enqueue an Item
 Use the `Enqueue` method in the library and pass the item that you want to store along with the priority.